 3. Ensure boilers and central heating systems are regularly serviced and maintained.

-4. Make sure elderly relatives are able to be reached by cell phone if there is a phone cable outage.
+4. Make sure elderly relatives can be reached by cell phone if there is a phone cable outage.

-Here in the UK we do not have may power outages, however its always good to have a torch and some candles and a lighter handy incase there is a power cut.
+Here in the UK, we do not have many power outages; however, it’s always good to have a torch, some candles, and a lighter handy in case of a power cut.